pquiring/javaforce/projects/jfmodbusserver/readme.txt

   - the config has changed from version 0.1
   - I2C input device can write (optional) and then read bytes
   - I2C output device can only write bytes
+  - after installing .deb package you need to run 'systemctl enable jfmodbusserver' and reboot to enable the service

 Author : Peter Quiring (pquiring@gmail.com)